hizzybabe/bulkimg/README.md

 # Bulk Image Generation Prompts

 A web application that generates creative prompts for AI image generation tools using Google's Gemini API.
+This tool helps artists and creators generate detailed prompts for AI image generation platforms like Midjourney and Stable Diffusion.

+## Features

+- Generate 5 detailed prompts from a single keyword
+- Clean and intuitive user interface
+- One-click copy functionality for prompts
+- Responsive design
+- Error handling and loading states
+- Detailed prompts with style, mood, and lighting specifications

 ## Setup